Derivator Six-Functor-Formalisms -- Construction II: Introduction

 For a detailed introduction to classical six-functor-formalisms we refer to the previous article \cite{Hor16}.
-Recall that those are defined on a base category $\mathcal{S}$ and specify a (usually derived) category $\mathcal{D}_S$ for each object in $\mathcal{S}$, adjoint pairs of functors and the following isomorphisms between the left adjoints (all others follow from those by adjunction): as well as isomorphisms $f_! \cong f_*$ for isomorphisms $f$ \footnote{variant: for all proper morphisms, provided such a class has been specified.}.
+Recall that those formalisms are defined on a base category $\mathcal{S}$ and specify a (usually derived) category $\mathcal{D}_S$ for each object in $\mathcal{S}$, adjoint pairs of functors and isomorphisms between the left adjoints (corresponding isomorphisms between the right adjoints follow by adjunction): as well as isomorphisms $f_! \cong f_*$ for isomorphisms\footnote{Variant: for all proper morphisms, provided such a class has been specified.} $f$ in $\mathcal{S}$.

-Of course these isomorphisms have to fulfill compatibilities as, for example, the pentagon axiom and many more.
-In \cite{Hor15, Hor15b} it was explained that using the language of (op)fibrations of 2-multicategories one can package all this information into a neat definition: {\em A (symmetric) {\bf six-functor-formalism} on $\mathcal{S}$ is a 1-bifibration and 2-bifibration of (symmetric) 2-multicategories with 1-categorical fibers}
+Of course, these isomorphisms have to fulfill compatibilities as, for example, the pentagon axiom and many more.